minetest/minetest/doc/lua_api.md

     * `rot` is a vector (radians).
 X is pitch (elevation), Y is yaw (heading) and Z is roll (bank).
     * Does not reset rotation incurred through `automatic_rotate`.
-      Remove & readd your objects to force a certain rotation.
+      Remove & re-add your objects to force a certain rotation.
 * `get_rotation()`: returns the rotation, a vector (radians)
 * `set_yaw(yaw)`: sets the yaw in radians (heading).
 * `get_yaw()`: returns number in radians